moldovancsaba/work.direct/LEARNINGS.md

 ---

+### Basic Admin Login (MVP parity)
+- What: Implemented MessMass-style cookie-based admin login with minimal UI and server guards.
+- Why: Fast path to protect admin tools while maintaining MVP velocity; avoids heavyweight auth integration.
+- Risks: Unsigned token; susceptible to tampering if cookie stolen; no lockouts or rate limiting.
+- Next: Upgrade to signed tokens or JWT, add rate limiting/lockout, audit logging.

+### Input Focus Loss Fix in Registration (v1.4.0)
+- What: Welcome registration inputs lost focus on every keystroke.
+- Why: An inline component (Container) inside UnifiedRegistration caused remounts on each render; React treated it as a new type.
+- Fix: Replaced inline component with a stable div wrapper and computed className to keep input nodes stable.

+### Result Page CTA Simplification (v1.4.0)
+- What: Removed "Copy Link" and "Share" CTAs on result page.
+- Why: Reduce cognitive load; keep high-intent actions only.
+- Keep: "Invite Friend" (referral share) and "Play Again".

+### Admin Counts and Participants Invites (v1.4.0)
+- What: "Total Players" and summary stats were incorrect.
+- Why: Participant documents are global; they do not store gameId; counts must derive from GameResult.
+- Fix: Games API uses GameResult.distinct('participantId') per game; rewards count filtered by Reward.gameId.
+- What: Added "Invites" column on Participants page counting how many participants joined via a participant's referral UUID.
+- Why: Visibility into referral effectiveness.

+### Reward Model Linkage (v1.4.0)
+- What: Added gameId to Reward schema with index.
+- Why: Enables fast dashboard counts by game; keeps data relations explicit.
+- Note: Existing rewards remain valid; new rewards must include gameId (admin routes provide it).

 ### SVG Game Components: Wheel of Fortune Mathematical Implementation (v1.6.0)

 **Challenge**: Integrate a pure React + SVG spinning wheel component with precise mathematical calculations for segment positioning and fair random selection.